4 key steps when setting up your business

 If you plan on operating as an incorporated entity, the company needs to be registered with the Australian Securities and Investments Commission.
 ASIC issues an Australian Company Number (ACN) for use in all business transactions.
 You need this before applying for an ABN.

 Additionally, partnerships, trusts and companies need a separate tax file number (TFN) to do business.
 (Sole traders use their personal TFN when dealing with any business tax matters).

-If you think your business will earn $75,000 or more, you’ll need to register for GST (goods and services tax) through the ATO .
-The 10% GST you levy on customers is offset against any GST you incur in doing business: any difference is then calculated when completing your business activity statement (BAS).
+If you think your business will earn $75,000 or more, you’ll need to register for GST (goods and services tax) through the ATO.
+GST matters can vary by business type but in broad terms, the 10% GST you levy on customers is generally offset against any GST you incur in doing business.
+Then any difference is calculated when completing your business activity statement (BAS).